Recording legal residence status 106-06020050

 Qualifying Australian residence

-To qualify for most Australian social security payments a customer must be an Australian resident and to make a legal claim they must also be in Australia at the time the claim is lodged, or meet an exception to the lodgement inside Australia rule.
+To qualify for most Australian social security payments a customer must be an Australian resident.
+To make a legal claim they must also:

 A visa qualifier code may be required where visa subclass alone cannot determine qualification, for instance, holders of visa subclass 403.
-This information will be available through the Immigration Datalink.
+This information will be advised through the Immigration Datalink.

 This procedure explains how to: